Crunchy-DL/Crunchy-Downloader/README.md

 - `device_private_key.pem`

 For legal reasons, the CDM is not included with the software package, and you must source it independently.

+# 📜 Disclaimer

+This tool is meant for private use only.
+You need a Crunchyroll Premium subscription to access premium content.

+You are entirely responsible for what happens when you use crunchy-cli.